aphyr/partitions-post/README.markdown

 </script>

+*I've been discussing <a href="/tags/jepsen">Jepsen</a> and partition tolerance with the inimitable <a href="http://www.bailis.org/">Peter Bailis</a>, and he was kind enough to join me in writing this post.
+You may be interested in his upcoming work on <a href="http://arxiv.org/pdf/1302.0309.pdf">Highly Available Transactions</a>.*

 Partitions are a contentious matter.
 Some people claim that modern IP networks are reliable, and that we are too concerned with designing for *theoretical*